Agnostic Smoothed Online Learning without Knowledge of the Base Measure: Technical overview

-Putting the two regret terms from \cref{eq:first_regret_term,eq:second_regret_term} together and optimizing over the choice of $K$ gives the same bound as \cref{thm:regret_simple_algo} for the expected oblivious regret of \textsc{Cover}.
-We give some ideas about how this oblivious regret guarantee can be turned into an adaptive regret guarantee in \cref{subsec:proof_sketch_main_thm}.
+Putting the two regret terms from \cref{eq:first_regret_term,eq:second_regret_term_expanded} together and optimizing over the choice of $K$ gives the same bound as \cref{thm:regret_simple_algo} for the expected oblivious regret of \textsc{Cover}.
+We explain how this oblivious regret guarantee can be turned into an adaptive regret guarantee in \cref{subsec:proof_sketch_main_thm}.